-Your island odyssey complete, you leave Skye by way of the elegant bridge
+Your island odyssey is complete, you leave Skye by way of the elegant bridge.

-All prices based on 2 adults sharing a room, for 10 nights on a bed & breakfast basis.
-Several of the hotels offer up-graded rooms for small supplements – ask us for more details.
+All prices based on two adults sharing a room, for 10 nights on a bed & breakfast basis.
+Several of the hotels offer upgraded rooms for small supplements – ask us for more details.

-The price does not include car hire, but we can arrange this to suit, with a range of cars available from £30 per day.
+The price does not include car hire, but we can arrange this to suit, with a range of cars available – do just let us know.

 All itineraries and room types are presented subject to availability at specific hotels.